 You may see yourself (or friend or relative) going back to your old neighborhood and hanging out with your old drug-using friends.
 Or you may have an influence within your own family or in your surroundings that unduly affects you.
 If you fear these things, that means you are aware of it and can do something about it.
 Inventory should be taken of such potential negative influences.
 A strategy must be worked out which could include talking to people and telling them you are in recovery.
 If someone can’t handle that, it means they need the same kind of help or they aren’t really a friend – plain and simple.
 It does take considerable bravery to confront these situations.

-Clearing Up the Fears With Support and Team Effort
+Clearing Up these Common Fears of Addiction Treatment with Support and Team Effort

-A recovered addict needs assistance to get their life back together.
+A recovering addict needs assistance to get their life back together.
 They should form constructive and creative goals and re-focus their energies.
-Also, he or she needs to put together a new life.
+Also, they need to put together a new life.
 Will there be stones in the pathway?
 Certainly.
 No one expects one to live a cloistered life.
 Through effective rehabilitation and aftercare, the road should be clear.
 As new barriers arise, they are cleared out of the way.
 It is a team effort.
 All addicts experience common fears of addiction treatment.
 However, with knowledge and awareness about what actually takes place in a treatment facility, these fears can be resolved.